Fillmore East: Afterlife

 On November 17, 1972, the Fillmore East reopened as Villageast with "Virgin: A New Rock Opera Concert by The Mission".
 After a short run the Rock Opera closed and on December 15, 1972, Jerry Fuchs presented the opening night of concerts with a performance featuring Bloodrock, Elephants Memory, and Trapeze.
 On December 16, 1972, the bill was Bloodrock, Foghat and The Fabulous Rhinestones.
 Fuchs went on to present several other concerts at Villageast, including the New York Dolls and Teenage Lust on December 23, Chuck Berry and Bo Diddley on December 27, Steve Miller Band and Seatrain on December 28, and Roy Buchanan and Crazy Horse on December 30 and 31, 1972.

-The band KISS, in preparation for their first "official" show as a signed, professional act, rent the Fillmore East for rehearsals on December 24-30, 1973.
-The band returns to perform a press event to promote the new band on January 8, 1974.
+The band KISS, in preparation for their first "official" show as a signed, professional act, rented the Fillmore East for rehearsals from December 24 to December 30, 1973.
+The band returned to perform a press event to promote themselves on January 8, 1974.
 According to then manager Bill Aucoin, they were just trying to gauge the press reaction to the new shock rock band.

 On December 7, 1974, Barry Stuart (Stein), reopened the venue as the NFE Theatre ("NFE" stood for "New Fillmore East") with a concert presenting Bachman-Turner Overdrive.
 On December 31, 1974, the Ike & Tina Turner Revue headlined a bill that included Quicksilver Messenger Service and Hidden Strength.
 It operated through 1975, but was renamed the "Village East", supposedly due to objections from Bill Graham over the use of the Fillmore name.

 From 1980 to 1988, the renovated venue was home to The Saint, an early gay superclub.
 As of 2013, the former lobby building is owned by Apple Bank, which has a branch at street level, and the rest of the interior of the auditorium has been demolished and replaced with an apartment complex, Hudson East, with its entrance at 225 East 6th Street.
 The building at 105 Second Avenue is now part of the East Village/Lower East Side Historic District, created in October 2012.

 In October 2014, the Greenwich Village Society for Historic Preservation unveiled a historic plaque on the building at a ceremony featuring Joshua White of the Joshua Light Show and critic/guitarist Lenny Kaye.

 Live Nation resurrected the Fillmore East name by rebranding the renovated Irving Plaza as "The Fillmore New York at Irving Plaza" on April 11, 2007, with English pop music singer and songwriter Lily Allen as the opening act.
 However, in May 2010 Live Nation conceded that the new name had not caught on and due to "unrelenting demand" the name "Irving Plaza" was restored beginning on June 23, 2010.